MechaZone/Slope-collision-for-SGDK/README.md

 Then I was later able to adapt it to handle slopes with help from SpaceBruce and this tutorial. https://spacebruce.netlify.app/posts/tilemap/

 My main character uses a 48x48 footprint so I had to add more detection points than either tutorial accounted for.
-I also limited hte slopes to just two different angles, bu thte system can accomodate a third by just editing the mapCollision files.
+I also limited the slopes to just two different angles, but the system can easily accomodate a third by just editing the mapCollision files.